meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

   thus carry low technological risk.
   Shipping private data on-ledger to provide read-access would be a new innovation with significantly higher technological risk.

+#### On-Ledger Reporting of Total Supply

+Reporting the total supply of token off-ledger is done for the similar reasons as shipping UTXOs off-ledger: scalability, traffic costs, and hiding implementation details.
+Moreover, in contrast to public chains, shipping the total supply information on-ledger does not allow indepenent verification of the total supply, as the holdings from which it is computed are private.

+We believe this to be an OK trade-off, as the registries are already trusted to maintain the private holding records and can thus also be trusted to report the total supply correctly.

 #### Canton Coin Limitations